Function Vectors in Large Language Models

 How to cite

-This work is not yet peer-reviewed.
-The preprint can be cited as follows.
+This work appeared at ICLR 2024.
+The paper can be cited as follows.

 bibliography